*UPDATE: August 26, 2025

 9. Defense item

-No matter if you live in a rural area with a lot of prey wildlife, loose dogs, or a big city with a nearby dog park, think about some kind of defense item to take on your dog walk for safety.
-This could be distilled vinegar water, which when put in a spray bottle and squirted in the eyes or nose of whatever is coming at you and your dog, will stop them.
+This could be distilled vinegar water, which, when put in a spray bottle and squirted in the eyes or nose of whatever is coming at you and your dog, will stop them.

-Or you can also look into items such as pepper or bear spray.
-Although, make sure you know the regulations for carrying such items in your area.
-Additionally, be cautious if it’s windy because you could become incapacitated if you discharge the spray downwind.
-Both of these options are very cost-effective.
+You can also look into items such as pepper or bear spray.
+Although make sure you know the regulations for carrying such items in your area.

 10. Don’t dilly-dally